-If you have decided that you want to adopt a chinchilla, but you are unsure of where you should be looking, I’ve been there in the exact same position and honestly couldn’t find the best answers.
+If you have decided that you want to adopt a chinchilla, but you are unsure of where you should be looking, I’ve been there in the exact same position and honestly couldn’t find the best answers and was not sure if stores like PetSmart and Petco were viable options to adopt a chinchilla.

-While some chinchilla forums and communities lean towards adopting a chinchilla from a local breeder, others advise using a local PetSmart or Petco to adopt your new furry friend.
+While some chinchilla forums and communities lean towards adopting a chinchilla from a local breeder, others recommend using a local PetSmart or Petco to adopt your new chinchilla.

 In all honesty, A few years back, during the research phase, I was clueless.

-This led me to make this specific post to detail the answer as best as possible on the topic.
+This led me to make this specific post to detail the answer as best as possible on the topic for all of you.

 Does PetSmart Sell Chinchillas?